Vimal1802/devops-bootcamp-project/README.md

  - Click **Start session**

 ## ⚙️ 4.
 Configure Ansible Environment

+### ⚙️4.1 Switch to Ubuntu and Open the Ansible Folder

-Switch to the `ubuntu` user and navigate to the Ansible working directory.
+To access the Ansible working directory, switch to the `ubuntu` user and navigate into the `ansible` folder:

 ```bash
 sudo su - ubuntu -c "cd ansible && bash"